GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

-200 | string | successfully retrived the list| returns company information in response body 401 | string | You are not authorized to view the resource 403	| string |Accessing the resource you were trying to reach is forbidden 404	| String | The resource you were trying to reach is not found
+200 | string | successfully retrived the list| returns company information in response body 401 | string | You are not authorized to view the resource 403	| string |Accessing the resource you were trying to reach is forbidden 404	| string | The resource you were trying to reach is not found 500 | string | Internal Server Error

 <p><small><a href="#">Back to top</a></small></p>